 “Smartphone is definitely smarter than us to be able to keep us addicted to it.” - Munia Khan

-Ubiquitousness – State of being available everywhere at one point of time
+Ubiquitousness – State of being available everywhere at one point in time.

-In today’s world, the use of phone brings a lot of convenience to all our lives, but do we really justify the technology?
-Do you think misuse of mobile phones are justified?
+In today’s world, the use of phones brings a lot of convenience to all our lives, but do we really justify the technology?
+Do you think the misuse of mobile phones is justified?
 Is there no other way to ensure the right and relevant use of mobile phones without restricting it from everywhere?

 ……take it to bed, the bathroom, even to the shower